Wouldham

-Wouldham is a village on the bank of the River Medway in Kent, Great Britain.
-As of 2006 its population is approximately 1000 people, with the 11th-century church, one school, one village shop, and two public houses, The Medway Inn and The Waterman's Arms.
+Wouldham is a village on the bank of the River Medway in Kent, England.
+In 2011 its population was approximately 1500, which has increased since 2017, with substantial housing development to the south of the village.
+It has an 11th-century church, two schools – a primary school and one for those with special educational needs, and two public houses, The Medway Inn and The Waterman's Arms.

 History

 The tusk and teeth of a mammoth were excavated in Peters Pit and displayed in Rochester Guildhall Museum.
-In 1982, the skull of an 18-year-old man was excavated- it was dated as 1500 BC and the museum staff have had the face reconstructed.
+In 1982, the skull of an 18-year-old teenager was excavated, dated as 1500 BC.
 Oral history suggests that the village was occupied when the Romans arrived, and that they constructed a ford across the Medway.
 The site of a temple dedicated to Mithras has been excavated and occurs on old maps.

-On the Wouldham Marshes is Starkey House built in 1483: a now-restored Grade II listed medieval manor house called Starkey Castle.
+On the Wouldham Marshes is Starkey House built in 1483: a now restored Grade I listed medieval manor house called Starkey Castle.

 In the churchyard, is the grave of Walter Burke, who was present on board HMS Victory at the battle of Trafalgar and the man who held Nelson in his arms as he died.

-Wouldham school celebrates this connection with history in many ways, its four sports teams being named after ships at the Battle of Trafalgar (Victory, Ajax, Sovereign, Britannia), students being assigned into a house named after one of four famous figures at Trafalgar, which they are able to earn merit points for, and by holding an annual event at the nearby church to commemorate Walter Burke.
+Wouldham primary school celebrates this connection in several ways, with its four sports teams being named after ships at the Battle of Trafalgar (Victory, Ajax, Sovereign, Britannia), students being assigned into a house named after one of four famous figures at Trafalgar, and by holding an annual event at the nearby church to commemorate Walter Burke.

 A narwhal was discovered in the 1940s washed up on the bank of the river, and is documented in the Natural History Museum, London.

 Until 1963 there was a ferry crossing over the Medway to Halling on the opposite bank.